HumphreyBoaGart/dotfiles/README.md

 ### Wrangling GTK

-I use the Adwaita Dark theme across all GTK versions, as it works out of the box pretty well with the vibe I wanted on Sway, provides a consistent look, and doesn't require any extra theme utilities.
+I use the Adwaita Dark theme across all GTK versions, as it works out of the box, matches the vibe I wanted on Sway, provides a consistent look, and doesn't require any extra theme utilities.
 I've included configs for GTK 2 & 3 apps so you don't have to generate your own.
 For GTK 4, you'll need to run the following commands to hammer the final bits into place:
 ```
 gsettings set org.gnome.desktop.interface gtk-theme "Adwaita-dark"
 gsettings set org.gnome.desktop.interface color-scheme 'prefer-dark'